apalache-mc/apalache/docs/internal/rfc/009rfc-transition-explorer.md

 structures.
 Naturally, refinements and alterations are to be expected during implementation.

+We refer to symbolic states as `SymbStates`, and put this terminology in the API in order to help users understand when they should be thinking in terms of symbolic states.
+Concrete states can be obtained by the calls suffixed with `Examples`.

 **NOTE:** This interface is intended as an abstract API, to communicate the mappings from request to reply.
 See the [gRPC Example](#grpc-example) for a sketch of what the actual implementation may look like.